Hasan7e/Hasan7e/README.md

 Skills: JAVA/MYSQL/ HTML / CSS/DGITAL MULTIMEDIA

 - 🔭 I’m currently working on Further education.
-- 🌱 I’m currently learning JAVA Programming, web development
+- 🌱 I’m currently learning JAVA Programming, web development and Database Management.
 - 👯 I’m looking to collaborate on programming languages and IT.
-- 🤔 I’m looking for help with Advise on how to can critical coding skills
+- 🤔 Any advice on how i can further improve my skills is much appreciated.
 - 💬 Ask me about Whatever comes to your mind.
 - 📫 How to reach me: Contact me on : hasan7e@gmail.com